 Spots and Tear Marks

-Visually, cheetahs are easy to identify—solid black spots (not rosettes like leopards), a long slender tail with black rings, and most notably, the black “tear marks” running from their eyes to their mouth.
-These marks reduce glare and help them focus on prey in bright daylight.
-It’s nature’s version of sport sunglasses.
+You can easily spot a cheetah.
+They have solid black spots with a slender tail and black rings.
+There are distinctive black “tear marks” running from their eyes to their mouth.
+These tear marks reduce glare and help cheetahs focus on their prey in bright daylight, which acts as a complete natural sport sunglass.

-Why Spotting a Cheetah on Safari Feels So Special
+Why is So Special about Spotting a Cheetah on Safari?

-For the best chance at spotting cheetahs during your safari with us, we recommend:
+For the best chance of spotting cheetahs during your safari:

-- Visiting open plains habitats like the Serengeti or Masai Mara
+- Visit open plains habitats like the Serengeti or Masai Mara

-- Planning game drives during early morning or late afternoon hours
+- Go on game drives early in the morning or late in the afternoon

-- Listening for alarm calls from gazelles and impalas
+- Listen for alarm calls from gazelles and impalas

 Big Cat Comparison: Cheetahs vs Lions, Tigers & Leopards